MA: Marketing Authorization

 - trials in human patients, on a large cohort of sick volunteers under real-life conditions.

-During the commercialization phase, a « pharmacovigilance » system (L5121-22 of the French Public Health Code and following) is implemented: potential side effects are collected from healthcare professionals and may lead to observational studies.
+During the marketing phase, a « pharmacovigilance » system (L5121-22 of the Public Health Code et seq.) is implemented: potential side effects are collected from healthcare professionals and may lead to observational studies.

-Additionally, interventional studies (known as Phase IV) may be conducted, particularly if required by the MA due to the limited number of patients during clinical trials (L5121-8-1 of the French Public Health Code).
+In addition, interventional studies (known as Phase IV) may be conducted, particularly if the MA requires it due to the small number of patients during clinical trials (L5121-8-1 Public Health Code).

-Finally, during the commercialization phase, secondary clinical studies may be conducted at the initiative of the manufacturer to test the medicinal product for another pathology, a new population, or as part of a new therapeutic strategy, etc., to obtain authorization for a new indication.
+Finally, during the marketing phase, secondary clinical studies may be conducted at the initiative of the manufacturer to test its medicinal product on another pathology, a new population, as part of a new therapeutic strategy, etc., in order to obtain authorization for a new indication.

 Procedures and modalities